jaguitart/jaguitart/README.md

 ### Hi, I'm Joaquin 😃

-I'm a Software Engineer with a background in Construction Enginer.
+I'm a Software Engineer :computer: with a background in Construction Enginer :building_construction:.
 Originally from Chile (:chile:), :round_pushpin: living in CA, USA.
 I have experience building full stack applications on JavaScript and Python.

 #### Lenguages & Tools